TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 #### 4 - **`Fluentd_Config_Map.yaml`** :-

-We'll be defining something called a ConfigMap.
-So, what's a configmap?
-It's used to store non-confidential data, in a key-value format.
-In our case, we'll be using a configMap to configure FluentD, our log collector and shipper
+We'll be using a ConfigMap to configure FluentD.

 Let's make a deep-dive into this ⤵️